Kleinrotti/TeamCord/README.md

 ### Join a discord channel

-- By default TeamCord asks you by joining a Teamspeak channel if a connection to the linked Discord channel should be established.
+- By default TeamCord asks you when joining a Teamspeak channel if a connection to the linked Discord channel should be established too.
 - You can also connect/disconnect to the Discord channel manually by right clicking on the Teamspeak channel -> TeamCord -> Join.
 - To see who is currently connected with the discord channel, click on the Teamspeak channel -> a Userlist on the right Teamspeak panel is visible (above the description).
   - To refresh the Userlist you have re-click on the Teamspeak channel currently.